-In financial year 2021/22, the remuneration system for the Supervisory Board was applied in all aspects as set out in Sec.
-13 of the company's articles of association.
-The following table shows the remuneration granted and owed to current and former Supervisory Board members for financial year 2021/22, including the relative share under Sec.
+In financial year 2022/2023, the remuneration system for the Supervisory Board was applied in all aspects in accordance with Sec.
+13 of the company's articles of association - as last amended.
+The following table shows the remuneration granted and owed to current and former Supervisory Board members for financial year 2022/23, including the relative share under Sec.
 162 AktG.
 Since there is no variable remuneration for the Supervisory Board, remuneration comprises exclusively the fixed remuneration in accordance with the articles of association.

-Remuneration granted and owed to members of the Supervisory Board in financial year 2021/22
+Remuneration granted and owed to members of the Supervisory Board in financial year 2022/23

-€ thousand Additional functions Fixed remuneration Thomas Dannenfeldt Chairman of the Supervisory Board, Chairman of the Presidential Committee, Chairman of the Nomination Committee (until 09/02/2022, member since then) 210 Sylvia Woelke Vice Chairwoman of the Supervisory Board, Vice Chairwoman of the Audit Committee, member of the Presidential Committee and member of the Mediation Committee 140 Katrin Adt Member of the Presidential Committee (since 09/02/2022) 93 Wolfgang Baur 70 Kirsten Joachim Breuer 70 Karin Dohm Chairwoman of the Audit Committee 140 Daniela Eckardt 70 Sabine Eckhardt Chairwoman of the Nomination Committee (since 09/02/2022) 117 Thomas Fernkorn (Supervisory Board member since 08/10/2022) 70 Dr Florian Funck Member of the Audit Committee 105 Ludwig Glosser Member of the Audit Committee and member of the Mediation Committee 105 Julia Goldin (Supervisory Board member until 09/02/2022) 29 Doreen Huber (Supervisory Board member since 09/02/2022) 47 Jürgen Kellerhals (Supervisory Board member since 09/02/2022) 47 Stefanie Nutzenberger 70 Claudia Plath Member of the Audit Committee, member of the Nomination Committee (until 09/02/2022) and member of the Mediation Committee 105 Jens Ploog Member of the Presidential Committee 105 Dr Lasse Pütz 70 Erich Schuhmacher (Supervisory Board member since 01/07/2022) 18 Dr Fredy Raas (Supervisory Board member until 30/06/2022) 53 Jürgen Schulz Member of the Audit Committee 105 Regine Stachelhaus (Supervisory Board member until 09/02/2022) Member of the Presidential Committee and member of the Nomination Committee 44 Christoph Vilanek Member of the Nomination Committee (since 09/02/2022) 93
+€ thousand Additional functions Fixed remuneration Thomas Dannenfeldt Chairman of the Supervisory Board, Chairman of the Presidential Committee, Chairman of the Strategy Committee (since 02/08/2023), Chairman of the Mediation Committee and member of the Nomination Committee 210 Vice Chairman of the Supervisory Board (since 14/07/2023), member of the Presidential Committee (since 21/03/2023), member of the Audit Committee (until 14/07/2023), member of the Strategy Committee (since 02/08/2023) and member Jürgen Schulz of the Mediation Committee (since 14/07/2023) 114 Katrin Adt Member of the Presidential Committee 105 Wolfgang Baur (Supervisory Board member until 03/03/2023) 35 Kirsten Joachim Breuer (Supervisory Board member until 03/03/2023) 35 Karin Dohm Chairwoman of the Audit Committee 140 Daniela Eckardt 70 Sabine Eckhardt (suspension of Supervisory Board mandate in January 2023 due to interim Management Board role) Chairwoman of the Nomination Committee 111 Thomas Fernkorn (Supervisory Board member until 03/03/2023) 35 Dr Florian Funck Member of the Audit Committee 105 Ludwig Glosser Member of the Audit Committee and member of the Mediation Committee (until 14/07/2023) 105 Corinna Groß (Supervisory Board member since 03/03/2023) Member of the Audit Committee (since 14/07/2023) 50 Doreen Huber Member of the Strategy Committee (since 02/08/2023) 76 Stefan Infanger (Supervisory Board member since 03/03/2023) Member of the Mediation Committee (since 14/07/2023) 41 Jürgen Kellerhals 70 Maria Laube (Supervisory Board member since 03/03/2023) 41 Paul Lehmann (Supervisory Board member since 03/03/2023) 41 Julian Norberg (Supervisory Board member since 03/03/2023) 41 Stefanie Nutzenberger (Supervisory Board member until 03/03/2023) 35 Claudia Plath Member of the Audit Committee and member of the Mediation Committee 105 Jens Ploog (Supervisory Board member until 03/03/2023) Member of the Presidential Committee (until 03/03/2023) 53 Dr Lasse Pütz (Supervisory Board member until 03/03/2023) 35 Erich Schuhmacher 70 Maren Ulbrich (Supervisory Board member since 03/03/2023) 41 Christoph Vilanek Member of the Nomination Committee 96 Sulvia Woelke Vice Chairwoman of the Supervisory Board (until 14/07/2023), member of the Presidential Committee, member of the Audit Committee, member of the Strategy Committee (since 02/08/2023) and member of the Mediation Committee (until 14/07/2023) 134 Total 1,992

-$^{1}$ Fixed remuneration represents a relative share of 100 per cent of remuneration for members of the Supervisory Board.
+Fixed remuneration represents a relative share of 100 per cent of remuneration for members of the Supervisory Board.